 “What we’re trying to replicate is a tenderloin where you actually have the muscle fibers.
 The texture is a bit more pleasing than what we’d call a ‘chewed-and-glued.’
 It’s a different technology,” Hochman told Fortune in September 2021.
 “Our plan is to try to replicate that Kentucky Fried Chicken as close as we can, obviously without using the animal.
 A lot of that is about how the chicken cuts and tears and the mouthfeel.
 The gold standard is the chicken tenderloin or chicken strip.”

-Earlier this year, KFC’s Beyond Meat nuggets, made from soy and wheat protein, went nationwide at more than 4,000 locations.
+In January 2022, KFC’s Beyond Meat nuggets, made from soy and wheat protein, went nationwide at more than 4,000 locations.
 Public opinion of the meat-free option was divided; some customers were firmly in favor of them, while others found them to be much denser and more expensive than conventional chicken.
 Some were bothered by the cross-contamination with conventional chicken, as the nuggets were fried in the same oil.
-On the opposite side of the spectrum, many vegan and vegetarian customers accept this as an inevitability of ordering a plant-based option at a major fast food chain.
+On the opposite side of the spectrum, many vegan and vegetarian customers accept this as an inevitability of ordering a plant-based option at a major fast-food chain.
 Barring any allergies, whether or not a vegan chooses to order something where there’s a risk of cross-contamination with animal products is a personal choice.

 Although we should be used to this at this point, customers outside the US are much luckier when it comes to plant-based options at KFC.
 In Canada, you can order a plant-based chicken sandwich made using Lightlife’s meat-free chicken.
 And, all locations in the UK have a vegan chicken burger on the menu, featuring a crispy cutlet made by the old-school meatless brand, Quorn.
 Now, let’s put aside our jealousy and get to what’s actually vegan on KFC’s US menu.